GerlechJen/UFOs/README.md

 # UFOs
-## Overview
+## Overview of Project
-In this project, using JavaScript, an HTML table was built to organize UFO data that is stored in a JavaScript array.
+Using JavaScript, an HTML table was built to organize UFO data that is stored in a JavaScript array.
 A date filter was created to filter the entire table by date.This filter is to enable users refine their search.
 The table was then placed into an HTML file for easy viewing.
 The dynamic webpage was customized using Bootstrap.

 Continuing further with the project, more in-depth analysis of UFO sightings will be provided by allowing users to filter for multiple criteria at the same time.
 In addition to the date filter, filters for the city, state, country, and shape will be included.
 The new webpage will be updated with the search criteria after pressing "Enter".

 ## Results
 Upon getting to the website, what the user will see is the title